 - Medicine that weakens the immune system (including ciprofloxacin, methotrexate, metronidazole, aminosalicylates, steroids)

 - Tell your doctor if you have had light treatment (phototherapy) for psoriasis.

 - You should not receive a vaccine without your doctor's approval.
 A live virus vaccine could cause an infection.
 Children should be current on all vaccines before they start treatment with this medicine.
 If you received infliximab while pregnant, tell the baby's doctor.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, COPD, a bleeding disorder, blood or bone marrow problems, cancer, diabetes, or any type of infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, COPD, a bleeding disorder, blood or bone marrow problems, cancer, diabetes, or any type of infection.
 Tell your doctor if you have a history of seizures, multiple sclerosis, Guillain-Barré syndrome or a similar nervous system disease, or frequent or serious infections (including tuberculosis or hepatitis B).
 Tell your doctor if you have recently received or are scheduled to receive a vaccine.

 - This medicine may cause the following problems: